Mandickel/etl_ndorms_Docs.github.io/HES_OP/HESOP_Provider.md

 ## Reading from hesop_clinical

-Use the hes_episodes table to populate the provider table.
+Use the hesop_clinical table to populate the provider table.

 ![](images/image5.png)